Managed IT Services for Vaughan Businesses

 We are moving into the Vaughan Metropolitan Centre.
 What does the lease’s IT standard require?

-Most VMC corporate leases now expect MFA on every account, EDR with response capability, documented incident response, and some form of quarterly security review evidence.
-We onboard new VMC tenants against that standard in a 60- to 90-day track and produce the lease-compliance evidence the property management group asks for.
+Most VMC corporate leases now expect MFA on every account, EDR with response capability, documented incident response, and some form of quarterly security-review evidence.
+We onboard new VMC tenants against that standard on a 60- to 90-day track and produce the lease-compliance evidence the property-management group asks for.

 We are a construction firm with project documentation on field laptops.
 How do you secure that without breaking mobile workflow?

-Hardened endpoint deployment with SentinelOne and Huntress MDR, identity-based access controls that respect site-network reality, and a documented mobile-workforce policy.
-We do not impose ops-team controls that break the field workflow.
-CCDC prime-contractor supplier-risk evidence is routine quarterly output after that.
+Hardened endpoint deployment with SentinelOne and Huntress MDR, identity-based access controls in Microsoft 365 that respect site-network reality, and a documented mobile-workforce policy.
+We do not impose office-team controls that break the field workflow.
+Prime-contractor supplier-risk evidence is routine quarterly output after that.

 Our Woodbridge law firm needs to meet Law Society of Ontario expectations.
 Can you help?

 Yes.
-Law Society of Ontario cybersecurity guidance now expects documented access controls, MFA, EDR, IR, and a defensible record of security review.
+Law Society of Ontario cybersecurity guidance expects documented access controls, MFA, EDR, incident response, and a defensible record of security review.
 We produce the evidence pack as routine quarterly output.
-Same applies to CPA Ontario for accounting practices and PEO for engineering firms.
+The same applies to CPA Ontario for accounting practices and to PEO for engineering firms along the Highway 7 corridor.

-Can you be on-site at VMC, Concord, Maple, or Woodbridge the same day?
+Can you be on-site at the VMC, Concord, Maple, or Woodbridge the same day?

 Yes.
-Typical on-site inside 45 minutes during business hours via the 400 or 407.
+Typical on-site inside 45 minutes during business hours via Highway 400 or 407.
 Critical after-hours on-site is included in the contract.

-What does the VMC Secondary Plan mean for our IT planning over the next five years?
+What does the VMC build-out mean for our IT planning over the next five years?

 Reviewed personally by Mike Pearlstein, CISSP.